Amos and Social Justice

 Introduction

 There are various societal ills which Amos identified in various nations.
 Amos prophesied in Israel between 760 and 750 B.C.
 This prophet’s preaching occurred in the mid-18th century B.C., some years before the ministry of prophet Hosea began.
 During this period, only a few privileged Israelites enjoyed unprecedented wealth while the rest faced dire poverty.
 Amos resided in a small village known as Tekoa which bordered Judah.
 Even though he prophesied during this period, his words offers a powerful witness to today’s world because of the way he condemned the spiritual wickedness or blindness which existed among the Judean unjust upper-class particularly how they exploited the poor.
 Amos thus forged an unbreakable and explicit connection between righteousness of a person before God and justice toward a neighbor, a connection which goes back to the Sinai covenant as well as to the ancient Israel traditions.
-The ministry of Amos thus offers opposition to social, political and economic injustice.
+The ministry of Amos thus offers opposition to social, political and economic injustice, a concept which can be explored further in sociology dissertation help.
 According to Amos, chapter five verse 24, he says “Let justice roll down like waters, and righteousness like a mighty stream.”

 Whatsapp